zhanglab/psamm/docs/tutorial/curation.rst

 within a metabolic network.
 These are the ``prodcheck``, ``concheck``, and ``gapfind`` methods.

 The ``prodcheck`` method is the most straightforward of these methods and can be used to identify any compounds that cannot be produced in the metabolic network.
-This method will introduce an artificial sink for a metabolites in the model and then maximize the production of that metabolite through FBA to see if it can be produced from the supplied exchange nutrients.
+Will iterate through the reactions in a network and maximize each one.
+If the reaction can carry a flux then the metabolites involved in the reaction are not considered to be blocked.

 To use this function the following command can be run: